 - Second semester: Must enroll in education course or early K-12 field experience

 - Third semester: Must be accepted to teacher certification program.
-Eligible for NSF-funded Noyce Teaching Fellowship up to $15,000/year.
+Eligible for NSF-funded Noyce Teaching Fellowship ( This site may be offline. ) up to $15,000/year.
 Mentor new Learning Assistants.

 Curriculum and Course Transformation